sedyh/x-ui-exporter/README.md

 ./x-ui-exporter --config-file=config.yaml
 ```

 > **Important:** The configuration file approach and command-line arguments cannot be combined.
-When using a configuration file, any command-line arguments are ignored.
+> When using a configuration file, any command-line arguments are ignored.

 ### Docker Installation

-Running with Docker is ideal for containerized environments and easy updates.
+Running with Docker provides an optimal solution for containerized environments, offering simplified deployment and
+streamlined updates.

 #### Using Docker Run: